MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 Solution Explorer immediately displays all the files in the folder.
 You can click on any file to begin editing it.
 In the background, Visual Studio starts indexing the files to enable Intellisense, navigation and refactoring features.
 As you edit, create, move or delete files, Visual Studio tracks the changes automatically and continuously updates its Intellisense index.

 ## CMake projects
-CMake is a cross-platform open-source tool for defining build processes that run across multiple platforms by abstracting away native build environments and compilers.
-CMake interprets a CMakeLists.txt script the user authors and generates a build plan in a build environment of choice (e.g. Visual studio projects, make scripts, Xcode projects, etc.).
 CMake is integrated in the Visual studio IDE as CMake Tools for Visual C++, a component of the C++ desktop workload.
 For more information, see [CMake Tools for Visual C++](cmake-tools-for-visual-cpp.md).

 ## QMake projects that target the Qt framework
-You can use CMake tools for Visual C++ to target Qt to build Qt projects, or you can use the QT Visual Studio Extension to perform a one-way conversion from a qmake .pro project to an MSBuild project.
-Note: As of June 2017, the QT Visual Studio Extension supports only Visual Studio 2015.
+You can use CMake tools for Visual C++ to target Qt to build Qt projects, or you can use the Qt Visual Studio Extension.
+Note: As of August 2017, the [QT Visual Studio Extension support for Visual Studio 2017](https://download.qt.io/development_releases/vsaddin/) is available as a beta version.

 ## gyp, Cons, SCons, Cons, Buck, etc
 You can use any build system in Visual C++ and still enjoy the advantages of the Visual C++ IDE and debugger.
 When you open the root folder of your project, Visual C++ uses heuristics to index the source files for Intellisense and browsing.
 You can provide hints about the structure of your code by editing the CppProperties.json file.
 In a similar way, you can configure your build program by editing the launch.vs.json file.